 *Question: Which of these organic social media platforms deliver the best value for your organization?
 Select up to three.

-For technology marketers too, they get most value from LinkedIn, understandable from the increased opportunities in the tech sector.
-People hover over LinkedIn searching for new opportunities and quitting their present boring job for another boring one.
+For technology marketers, too, they get most value from LinkedIn, understandable from the increased opportunities in the tech sector.
+People hover over LinkedIn searching for new opportunities and quitting their present boring job for another boring one, validating LinkedIn user statistics on professional networking and career advancement.

 Content Preferences